 The most you pay during a policy period (usually a year) before your health insurance or plan begins to pay 100% of the allowed amount.
 For private insurance this limit never includes your premiums or health care the plan doesn’t cover.
 Some health insurance plans don’t count your co-payments, deductibles, coinsurance payments, out-of-network payments, or other expenses toward this limit.
-In Medicaid and Child Health Plan Plus, the limit does include any premiums.

 - Preferred Provider Organization (PPO)

 A type of health plan that contracts with medical providers, such as hospitals and doctors, to create a network of participating providers.
 You pay less if you use providers that belong to the plan’s network.
 You can use doctors, hospitals, and providers outside of the network for an additional cost.